 My dad always told me that no matter what I do, work hard and be irreplaceable.
 Stand out from others and show your worth.
 I knew it was time to make Sally’s Baking Addiction my career.

 As I reach Sally’s Baking Addiction’s second anniversary in December, I want to take a break from the recipes and chat about food blogging.
-Running this blog is not all rainbows and sprinkles and cookies and love.
+Running this blog is not all rainbows and sprinkles and cookies.
 With Kevin taking classes and working full-time, I am able to dedicate an enormous amount of time to my food blog.
 That may not be the norm for me in a couple years when we start a family, but for now – it works.